Acquired human cytomegalovirus

 Sporadic – unknown

 The most common human prion disease is Creutzfeldt-Jakob disease, a disease found throughout the world.
-Creutzfeldt-Jakob disease usually has a subacute course and is generally manifest with a "clinical triad" of dementia, myoclonus, and a characteristic EEG (periodic or pseudoperiodic paroxysms of sharp waves or spikes against a slow background) (74; 09).
-Although this triad is not always present in its entirety, the absence of all 3 features is distinctly unusual.
+Creutzfeldt-Jakob disease usually has a subacute course and is generally manifest with a "clinical triad" of dementia, myoclonus, and a characteristic EEG (periodic or pseudoperiodic paroxysms of sharp waves or spikes against a slow background) (85; 11).
+Although this triad is not always present in its entirety, the absence of all three features is distinctly unusual.
 A variety of other neurologic abnormalities are frequently seen, including behavioral abnormalities, sensory complaints, higher cortical dysfunction, and signs of cerebellar, pyramidal, extrapyramidal, and lower motor neuron dysfunction.
 Patients usually show a decline on virtually a weekly basis, leading to a mute akinetic state and eventually to death within 6 months.
 Less commonly, patients may have slow progression with late-onset dementia, myoclonus, or EEG abnormalities.
-Abnormalities in the spinal fluid, including the very specific and ultrasensitive RT-QuIC test, and on MRI are seen.
+Abnormalities on MRI and in the spinal fluid, using the very specific and ultrasensitive RT-QuIC test, are seen.
 Published criteria for the diagnosis of sporadic Creutzfeldt-Jakob disease are detailed in the diagnostic workup section of this chapter.
 The neuropathological hallmark of the disease includes neuronal loss with spongiform changes ("status spongiosis") and gliosis.

 Over 225 cases of variant Creutzfeldt-Jakob disease have now been identified, most in the United Kingdom.
-Fortunately, the cases of variant Creutzfeldt-Jakob have become less frequent: there was only 1 case in 2016 in the United Kingdom, and none have been reported since then.
+Fortunately, the cases of variant Creutzfeldt-Jakob have become far less frequent.
 These patients had a number of distinctive features compared to classical Creutzfeldt-Jakob disease.
 The average age of onset was less than 30 years, and disease duration was longer than classical Creutzfeldt-Jakob disease.
 Anxiety and depression were common early symptoms; other early signs were ataxia and sensory disturbances.
 Characteristic EEG abnormalities were frequently absent.
 Most cases had abnormal MRIs with a distinctive finding of increased signal in the posterior thalamus on T2-weighted images (the “pulvinar” sign).
 Postmortem examination of the brain revealed a much higher than usual occurrence of widespread protein clumps or "plaques."
 These plaques, known as “florid plaques,” are PrP-immunoreactive with an eosinophilic core and pale periphery surrounded by spongiform change.
 Almost all the patients have been homozygous for methionine at codon 129 of the prion protein gene (compared to the general population that includes a significant number of individuals who are valine homozygotes and heterozygotes at codon 129).
 The presence of homozygosity at codon 129 may allow for efficient oral entry of the bovine spongiform encephalopathy prion.

 About 10% of prion disease cases are familial with an autosomal dominant inheritance pattern.
 Familial cases are classified as fatal familial insomnia, familial Creutzfeldt-Jakob disease, or Gerstmann-Sträussler-Scheinker syndrome, primarily on the basis of clinical and pathological features as well as the presence of a particular mutation in the prion protein gene.
 Familial cases that manifest a Creutzfeldt-Jakob disease clinical and a pathologic picture without features of Gerstmann-Sträussler-Scheinker syndrome or fatal familial insomnia are classified as familial Creutzfeldt-Jakob disease.

-A novel inherited prion disease with remarkable involvement of peripheral organs and the peripheral nervous system in addition to the central nervous system was identified in a large kindred (54).
+Prion infectivity can occur in the peripheral nervous system (prion type 2 selection in sporadic Creutzfeldt-Jakob disease affecting peripheral ganglia) (39).
+A novel inherited prion disease with remarkable involvement of peripheral organs and the peripheral nervous system in addition to the central nervous system was identified in a large kindred (62).
 The patients had chronic diarrhea, hereditary sensory and autonomic neuropathy, and late cognitive decline with seizures.
 This disease is associated with a specific truncation mutation of the PrP protein.
 PrP amyloid is deposited in peripheral organs, including the gut and peripheral nerves.
 The central nervous system shows frequent cortical amyloid plaques, cerebral amyloid angiopathy, and tauopathy.
 To date there has been no successful transmission of the disease into mice.

-Thalamic degenerations or dementias can be classified into 3 types (49; 50; 63).
+Thalamic degenerations or dementias can be classified into three types (57; 58; 73).
 Type 1 has severe pathology involving the thalamus with little extrathalamic pathology.
-It is probable that some of these patients with type 1 thalamic dementia (especially those with a family history) are actually cases of fatal familial insomnia (63).
+It is probable that some of these patients with type 1 thalamic dementia (especially those with a family history) are actually cases of fatal familial insomnia (73).
 The second type is associated with multiple system atrophy, merging into spinocerebellar degeneration and spinal muscular atrophy; this type is probably distinct from the prion diseases and will not be discussed further here.
-The third type is similar to the first type, but demonstrates gliosis or spongiosis outside the confines of the thalamus.
+The third type is similar to the first type but demonstrates gliosis or spongiosis outside the confines of the thalamus.
 This third type probably represents a thalamic form of Creutzfeldt-Jakob disease.
 It is differentiated from fatal familial insomnia by the absence of prominent insomnia and by the presence of more widespread pathology.

-Fatal familial insomnia patients usually die within a year (although longer durations are described), with increasing insomnia and worsening dysautonomia, hyperthermia, tachycardia, and blood pressure instability.
+Patients with fatal familial insomnia usually die within a year (although longer durations are described), with increasing insomnia and worsening dysautonomia, hyperthermia, tachycardia, and blood pressure instability.
 As in Creutzfeldt-Jakob disease, patients usually develop a mute, bedridden, stuporous state.
-Survival of Creutzfeldt-Jakob disease patients is rarely prolonged over a year or 2 except in atypical and some familial cases.
+Survival of patients with Creutzfeldt-Jakob disease is rarely prolonged over a year or two except in atypical and some familial cases.

 The patient was admitted with a presumed acute exacerbation of what was thought to be multiple sclerosis, based on both history and clinical exam.
 A subsequent ear, nose, and throat exam was normal.
 He was given a 3-day course of IV adrenocorticotropic hormone with mild objective improvement in his strength.